 If you are genuinely interested in the job, it needs to show.
 Visit the companies’ websites, find out what they do, and then figure out why the company AND the position interest you.

-We all need money, but (for some perverse reason) people want to feel wanted too.
+We all need money, but (for some perverse reason) people at these hiring organizations want to feel wanted too.

 6) Not asking a referrer to pass along your resume

-7) Not actually being familiar with the product or service is before you apply/interview.
+7) Not actually being familiar with what the product or service is before you apply/interview.

 See above.
 You need to understand what the company does and how you will fit in.
-If it is software, sign up and try it out.
+If it is software, sign up / download ( if you can) and try it out.
 If it is a shop, maybe go by and visit and see what they have to offer.
 Just do your best to understand the company, their offerings, and their possible challenges so you can come in and be the answer they are looking for.

 8) Not taking an interest in the people/person interviewing you.

 You’ve probably heard it said before, but job-hunting can be a lot like dating.
 Everyone shows up kinda awkward and nervous and unsure of what the outcome will be.
 While the interviewer will be asking the majority of the questions, you should come prepped with questions of your own about the company and the interviewer(s).

 If possible, take the time ahead of the interview to learn a bit about who you will be talking to and what they do.
 How would your role and their role interact?
 I always like to end with the question, “So what brought you here and what keeps you here?“ Interviewers usually aren’t expecting it and often have to search for an answer.
 The answers are often pretty raw, honest, and telling of their feelings about the company.

 Look, I know capitalism is a soul sucking system full of mind-numbing contradictions, and I strongly believe that we’d be better off without work as it is modernly construed.
 However, we are where we are at the moment, and in this time, I want to see my folks getting whatever paper and esteem we can amass while we work behind the scenes towards a better world.